Vanishing Love of Black Holes in General Relativity: From Spacetime Conformal Symmetry of a Two-dimensional Reduced Geometry: Ladder operators from spacetime conformal symmetry and application to perturbations to Schwarzschild-Tangherlini black holes

+which is the same as Eq.~\eqref{AdS2metric}.
+Hereafter, we assume that $P$ is a function of $z$.
 From the conditions~\eqref{CCKVeq}--\eqref{rethirdeq}, we derive ladder operators and possible potential forms.
-Although there exist three independent closed conformal Killing vector fields satisfying Eq.~\eqref{CCKVeq}, we use here solely:\footnote{ The assumption of the time independence of the potential forces one to choose the closed conformal Killing vector field~\eqref{CCKV0} only.
-The other closed conformal Killing vector fields are not compatible with the conditions~\eqref{resecondeq} and~\eqref{rethirdeq}; however, if we admit a time dependence of the potential, a ladder operator can be constructed in the almost parallel manner as in the present subsection.}
+Although there exist three independent closed conformal Killing vector fields satisfying Eq.~\eqref{CCKVeq}, we use here solely:

+Note that the assumption of the time independence of the potential forces one to choose the closed conformal Killing vector field~\eqref{CCKV0} only.
+The other closed conformal Killing vector fields are not compatible with the conditions~\eqref{resecondeq} and~\eqref{rethirdeq}; however, if we admit a time dependence of the potential, a ladder operator can be constructed in the almost parallel manner as in the present subsection.